- Information on time management

 You can add and edit the following information:

-- Initial time: estimated time to complete the task
+- Global initial time: estimated time to complete the task

 - Achieved time: time spent on the task